Hilton Istanbul Bosphorus: Architecture and construction

-The Hilton Hotel was built upon the confiscated property of a former Armenian cemetery.
+The Istanbul Hilton was built upon the confiscated property of a former Armenian cemetery.
 The groundbreaking took place in the summer of 1952.
 German company Dyckerhoff, Widmann & Julius Berger was signed for the construction.
 The labor at the construction site was carried out by about 500 Turkish workers and engineers.
 White Portland cement, glass and structural steel came from Germany, marble and ceramic fittings from Italy, and aluminium window castings, air-conditioning units and elevators from the United States.